consiglionazionaledellericerche/jscontact-tools/README.md

 1. The conversion is based on the content of the [JSContact I-Ds](#drafts).

-2. An entry of the topmost Card/CardGroup `ietf.org:rfc0000:props` map is converted into the related vCard property  .
+2. An entry of the topmost Card/CardGroup `vCardProps` map is converted into the related vCard property  .
 The following properties are considered:
     CLIENTPIDMAP
     XML

-3. An entry of an object `ietf.org:rfc0000:params` map is converted into a vCard parameter.
+3. An entry of an object `vCardParams` map is converted into a vCard parameter.
 The following parameters are considered:
     PID
     SORT-AS